Deltoid Muscle Strain

 The deltoid muscle is a large and powerful muscle in the shoulder joint.
 During our everyday tasks the deltoid muscle does most of the work for your shoulder movements.
 Helping us carry heavy loads.
 Allows us the movement of our arm, simple tasks as swinging our arms while we walk, raise or lower our arm, when we using a keyboard at the computer or driving.
 Along with the rotator cuff it helps stabilize your shoulder joint from dislocation.

 Deltoid strain is a common injury with shoulder muscles.
 We overextended with some movements such as throwing a baseball or lifting too much.
 Many people working on strength training or bodybuilders focus a whole workout on shoulder alone.
 These long periods of over-use and abuse to the shoulder muscles can easily produce trigger points pain that can be felt as a deep pain in the shoulder.
-A fall or sudden injury can dislocated of the shoulder causing damage to the muscle.
+A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can cause major damage to the deltoid muscle.

 Any strain or pull in muscle tissue means the muscle fibers have experienced some damage.
 Severity of the damage will usually correlate with degree and duration of pain.